ADACS-Australia/SS2021B-DBrown/README.md

 ### Creating Session

-### OzSTAR Session (for running jobs in OzSTAR)
+#### OzSTAR Session (for running jobs in OzSTAR)

-Creating an Ozstar session requires the execution path location, user credentials to login to OzSTAR and
+Creating a Ozstar session requires the execution path location, user credentials to login to OzSTAR, the path to the python interpreter of the virtual environment and path to the environment file.

 ```python
 from finorch.sessions import OzStarSession